louiseGrandjonc/louisemeta.com/content/blog/explain.md

 # About EXPLAIN

+`EXPLAIN` is the command that gives you the query plan used for a given query.
+By using it, you will know how the query is executed and it can help you understand why it is slow.

-To use EXPLAIN, take a query and run
+To use `EXPLAIN`, take a query and run

 `EXPLAIN (ANALYZE) your_query;`

 If you use `ANALYZE`, your query will be executed, without it you get only the query plan with the estimated costs.

-If you want to use `EXPLAIN ANALYZE` on an `UPDATE` or `DELETE`, you can rollback
+If you want to add the `ANALYZE` option on an `UPDATE` or `DELETE`, you can rollback

 ```code
 BEGIN;